dmbarbour/glas/docs/GlasApps.md

 Without incremental computing optimizations, implicit process control reduces to a busy-wait loop.
 We can mitigate this by simply slowing down an unproductive loop.
 For example, we could limit a loop that fails to do anything to 40Hz, adjustable via annotation.
 This might apply only to the 'txloop' accelerator in a procedural embedding.

 Without replication and incremental computing optimizations, use of 'fork' for task-based concurrency results in unpredictable latency and unnecessary rework.
-We can mitigate this by simply avoiding 'fork' until later, instead using a centralized event polling loop.
+We can mitigate this by avoiding 'fork' until later.
+Early applications can be designed around a centralized event polling loop instead of concurrent tasks.

 These interim solutions are adequate for many applications, especially at smaller scales.
 Importantly, they do not pollute the effects API and also work for procedural embeddings.